IrishMarineInstitute/erddap-lint/WritingRules.md

 In fact this file is a valid rule set, so you could copy it to the rules folder, change the title at the top and you're good to go.

+## Timeout
+For slow operations, especially those which have a `done` parameter, specify a timeout, in seconds.

+Timeout: 5

+## Ignoring some datasets

+To have the rule ignore some datasets, include some markdown like below, with the list of dataset ids to be ignored.

+Dataset ids to ignore for this rule:

+    - IMI_EATL_WAVE
+    - some_other_dataset_id

+# Implementing rules in code

 A rule in the rules file is comprised of a level 1 heading with some textual description and a fenced javascript block containing a single filter type function.
 In practice the textual dexcription and fenced javascript block may be written by different people.